mazziechai/mazziechai.github.io/content.en/docs/course/_index.md

 Toaq is a *loglang*, part of the broader *conlang* category.
 Loglangs are broadly classified by a specific trait of the language: its *unambiguous* parsing of grammar.
 A quite popular loglang is Lojban.
-However.
-Toaq deviates from the Lojbanic style in its foundational goals.
+However, Toaq deviates from the Lojbanic style in its foundational goals;
 Toaq is based on *predicate logic*, a mathematical concept.

 Toaq is a tonal language, meaning the pitch of your voice dictates the meaning of the word.